Appstream-Studio/validation-plugin/README.md

 # ValidateObject - ChatGPT / Semantic Kernel Plugin

-**ValidateObject** is a powerful tool introduced for the SK Hackathon #1, hosted by Microsoft.
+**ValidateObject** is a plugin introduced for the SK Hackathon #1, hosted by Microsoft.
 [Learn more about the hackathon](https://devblogs.microsoft.com/semantic-kernel/%F0%9F%93%A2-announcing-the-semantic-kernel-plugins-hackathon/).

 ## Overview

-**ValidateObject** is an essential component designed to work seamlessly with chatGPT and Semantic Kernel.
-Its primary function is to validate the format of an object.
-As we navigate the complex world of language models, particularly in the context of the Schillace Laws, especially under the `Trade-offs And Challenges When Using LLMs` group (as introduced by John Maede), ensuring the intersection between the model and conventional code is error-free can be quite challenging.
+**ValidateObject** is an essential component designed to work seamlessly with ChatGPT and Semantic Kernel.
+Its primary function is to bridge the gap between the LLM model and conventional programming.
+It achieves this by validating the format of an object.
+As we know from Schillace Laws, ensuring the intersection between the model and conventional code is error-free can be quite challenging.

 Our blog post, [Schillace Laws: Part 3](https://appstream.studio/blog/schillace-laws-part-3), delves deeper into this topic, highlighting the importance of validation in building robust systems.